medined/D4M_Schema/README.md

+A big shout of thanks to the folks at the MIT Lincoln Labs for both writing the software and helping me to understand the schema.

 There are many articles talking about the benefits of Big Data and how it can knock down Data Silos and pool data together into a Data Lake.
 Most  are short on specifics.
 In this project, I'll use D4M (from MIT Lincoln Labs -